vandithavb/Real-Time-Payments-Risk-Monitoring-Platform/README.md

 ## 📌 Overview

-This project ingests payment events from Stripe, processes them in real time using Kafka and Flink, stores them in BigQuery, transforms them using dbt, and orchestrates workflows using Airflow.
+This project implements a real-time data pipeline for processing payment events and detecting risk signals.

-It demonstrates a **production-style data pipeline** combining streaming, batch transformation, and orchestration.
+It combines streaming ingestion (Kafka + Flink) with batch transformation (dbt) and orchestration (Airflow), reflecting a production-style architecture where real-time and analytical systems work together.

 ---